What is the National Drug Council?

-The National Drug Council (NDC) is an independent statutory body set up under the National Drug Council Law, 1997 to co-ordinate anti-drug measures in the Cayman Islands.
+The National Drug Council (NDC) is an independent statutory body set up under the National Drug Council Act, 2003 revision to co-ordinate anti-drug measures in the Cayman Islands.
 The National Drug Council consists of 13 council members and an office which serves as the secretariat.

 Our Mandate